p0lloc/daily-wallpaper/README.md

 - random

 ### Example
-`daily-wallpaper daily 1920x1080 mount everest`
+`./daily-wallpaper daily 1920x1080 mount everest`
 <br/>

 **Disclaimer:** This was a project to help me learn some Rust concepts.
 Let me know of all the rookie mistakes I made, so that I can learn! :D